We continue our look back at the best British period dramas set in each decade of the 20th Century.

 Olivia Colman (Broadchurch) and Tobias Menzies (Outlander) reprise their roles as the Queen and Prince Philip, with Josh O’Connor (The Durrells) as Prince Charles and Emma Corrin (Grantchester) as a young Princess Diana., alongside The X-Files star Gillian Anderson as Margaret Thatcher.

 The Crown is available on DVD on Amazon.

 The sequel series to Life on Mars, this BBC series sees police officer Alex Drake die in 2008 and wake up in 1981.
 (Or does she?)

 Following the pattern of its predecessor, this is a police procedural wrapped up in an existential crisis.
 Is Drake really dead?
 Or is this all a dream?
 What really happened to Sam Tyler in Life on Mars?
 What the heck is up with that clown?

 Around for three seasons between 2008 and 2010, this time-warping show is rife with anachronisms and questions about life after death.

 The cast includes Keeley Hawes as Drake, Phillip Glenister as Gene Hunt, Dean Andrews as Ray Carling, and Daniel Mays as Jim Keats.

-Life on Mars is available to watch on Amazon Prime.
+Life on Mars is available to watch on Amazon Prime Video.